Traffic Improvement Projects

 Detail on projects in the office park

-Construction of the road diet and Cross County Trail’s local section are ongoing.
+Design and construction of the Cross County Trail projects are ongoing.
 This approximately 2.5-mile trail through the office park will connect to the SEPTA Fort Washington train station, to address the last mile commuter challenge, and provide alternative transit modes to commuters.

-The third section of Cross County Trail and road/drainage improvements along Commerce Drive from Pennsylvania Avenue to Delaware Drive will involve construction in three stages - estimated to start in the winter, 2020 and will take approximately 18 months to complete.
+The third section of Cross County Trail and road/drainage improvements along Commerce Drive from Pennsylvania Avenue to Delaware Drive will involve construction in three stages - estimated to start in Winter 2020 with a construction duration of approximately 18 months.

-The fourth and final section will be along Delaware Drive and Virginia Drive to the Rapp Run culvert is in design, with construction estimated to start in 2020.
+The fourth and final section along Delaware Drive and Virginia Drive to the Rapp Run culvert is in design, with construction estimated to start in Spring 2021.

-Roadway improvements at the Dresher Triangle will improve the congested area at the Dresher end of the office park.
-This road redesign in the area bounded by Susquehanna Road, Limekiln Pike and Dreshertown Road/Virginia Drive will increase roadway capacity and flow, and improve safe access for all transportation modes.
-The Cross County Trail will be extended and sidewalks will connect, to improve walking and biking access through the Dresher Triangle.
+Roadway improvements at the Dresher Triangle will mitigate the congested area at the Dresher end of the office park.
+Project limits are along Virginia Drive and Dreshertown Road between Susquehanna Road and Beacon Hill/Bantry Drive to increase roadway capacity and flow, and improve safe access for all transportation modes.
+The Cross County Trail will be extended and missing sidewalks are proposed to improve walking and biking access through the Dresher Triangle.
 This project is beginning the Preliminary Engineering phase with an approximate three year design duration.